-A beach goer lost her heirloom diamond ring at Misquamicut Beach, RI late July 2017.
+A beachgoer lost her heirloom diamond ring at Misquamicut Beach, RI late July 2017.
 By the time she realized the ring was forgotten on her beach towel, it was already too late.
-Digging in the sand with your hands to retrieve a ring is a near impossible task.
-However, when your deeply value possession disappears, you have to try something!
+Digging in the sand with your hands to retrieve a ring is a near-impossible task.
+However, when your deeply valued possession disappears, you have to try something!
 After a good hand digging effort and even recruiting a local metal detectorist who was scouring the beach for lost jewelry, the woman thought her grandmother’s lost ring was gone forever…

 A week had passed and time was running out.
-A lost ring remains in the sand until mother nature or another metal detectorist with the right equipment comes along and ruins all chances of return to its rightful owner.
+A lost ring remains in the sand until mother nature or another metal detectorist with the right equipment comes along and ruins all chances of returning the ring to its rightful owner.
 The woman finally came up with the idea to search the web for “ring finding service” and my info came right up.
 After a quick discussion explaining of details surrounding her lost ring, we agreed on a date to conduct the search.
-I arrived at the location first to find multiple beach goers still soaking up the late evening rays.
-I decided to get started with the search ahead of her arrival base her description the lost ring’s approximate location.
-She did a great job of explaining where she was sitting that day because after only 30 minutes of searching, 20 bottle caps, and pissing off half of the beach goers, I was holding the diamond ring she thought was gone forever!
+I arrived at the location first to find multiple beachgoers still soaking up the late evening rays.
+I decided to get started with the search ahead of her arrival based on her description of the lost ring’s approximate location.
+She did a great job of explaining where she was sitting that day because after only 30 minutes of searching, 20 bottle caps, and pissing off half of the beachgoers, I was holding the diamond ring she thought was gone forever!
 Another lost ring found and reunited with its owner.

-At this point, I was in possession of the lost ring and the unsuspecting owner still hadn’t arrived… What would be an unforgettable way to return a highly value possession?
-The fake out of course!!!
-Check out the YouTube video below to see her shocked response!
+At this point, I was in possession of the lost ring and the unsuspecting owner still hadn’t arrived… What would be an unforgettable way to return a high-value possession?
+The fake-out of course!!!
+Check out the YouTube video below to see her shocking response!

 Lost a piece of jewelry on the beach?
 Lost a ring in the water?
-Jewelry is commonly lost during our favorite summer time activities.
+Jewelry is commonly lost during our favorite summertime activities.
 Don’t waste your time with a metal detector rental or with a local hobbyist, have a professional member of The Ring Finders find you lost ring or jewelry.
 I serve Connecticut and surrounding states.
 If you lost a piece of jewelry, contact me now through www.TheRingFinders.com or www.metaldetectionkeithwille.com or call/text 860-917-8947.

 A woman recently contacted me to discuss a ring she lost while playing with her dog in Westerly, RI.
 The last memory of her lost ring was from Father’s Day earlier in the week.

-Once I arrived, we began walking around the yard discussing the number of places she could have lost the ring while playing fetch and bathing her dog.
-The ring search began at the hose where she bathed the family dog.
-Just as I finished searching the grassy area where the dog was getting bathed, the owner of the ring asked me to check the bushes where the hose connected to the house.
+Once I arrived, we began walking around the yard, discussing the number of places she could have lost the ring while playing fetch and bathing her dog.
+The ring search started at the hose where she washed the family dog.
+Just as I finished searching the grassy area where the dog was getting bathed, the ring owner asked me to check the bushes where the hose connected to the house.
 An immediate signal rang through the metal detector just under one of the bushes.
-I brushed aside a few wood chips and there it was!
+I brushed aside a few wood chips, and there it was!
 Another lost ring handed down from generation to generation was found and reunited with its owner!

-Lost a piece of jewelry while in your yard or public place such as Westerly, RI beach?
-Jewelry is commonly lost during our favorite summer time activities.
-Don’t waste your time renting a metal detector, have a member of The Ring Finders find you lost ring or jewelry.
+Have you lost a piece of jewelry while in your yard or public place?
+Jewelry is often lost during our favorite summertime activities.
+Don’t waste your time renting a metal detector, have a member of The Ring Finders find your lost ring or jewelry.
 I serve Connecticut and commonly travel to Rhode Island.
-If you lost a piece of jewelry, contact me now through www.TheRingFinders.com or www.metaldetectionkeithwille.com or call (252) 775-1307.
+If you lost a piece of jewelry, contact me now through www.TheRingFinders.com or www.metaldetectionkeithwille.com or call/text 860-917-8947.